a-ravitz/liri-node-app/README.md

 ##### here is a video if it in action
 https://drive.google.com/open?id=1Y2SEkucdCZGBXYcLGw5UjUUnQGLfUPia

-to run the program type in the following:
+to run the program make sure you're requiring colors, inquirer, axios, and spotify, then type in the following:

 <img width="489" alt="Screen Shot 2019-04-15 at 4 41 50 PM" src="https://user-images.githubusercontent.com/46004362/56165357-b9e96e80-5fa0-11e9-96e5-c30f23a65e4e.png">